Birbal Sahni Institute of Palaeosciences: Herbarium

 The fossil specimens such as leaves, cuticle, pollen, spores, fruits, seed and wood, numbering 51,472, are preserved according to their variation, local names, uses, distribution and ecology and include contributions from J. F. Duthie, R. R. Stewart, K. N. Kaul, Birbal Sahni, O. A. Hoeg and A. L. Takhtajan.

 Computer Centre

 BSIP is well equipped with an advanced computer network with LAN, radio link facility from the Software Park of India, Lucknow and National Knowledge Network connection.
 The web site of the institute is also maintained by the Computer Centre.

-The Palaeobotanist
+Journal of Palaeosciences

-The Palaeobotanist is a widely acknowledged journal in Palaeobotany, published by the institute.
+Journal of Palaeosciences formally known as The Palaeobotanist is a widely acknowledged journal in the field of Palaeosciences and Palaeobotany, published by the institute.
 BSIP published the first volume in 1952 as an annual publication.
 However, the frequency has been increased over the time and, since 1962, is released three times a year.
+The journal is now an online journal.